vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-10-25-new-childrens-books-for-november-2016.md

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/FULL/OPAC/BIBENQ/7002693/66051136,1">Sibéal Pounder - <cite>Witch Glitch</cite></a></h3>

-It's a new era for the <cite>Witch Wars</cite> witches.
+*"It's a new era for the <cite>Witch Wars</cite> witches.
 Felicity Bat is no longer evil, Tiga has at last found her mum and there's the whole of Silver City to explore.
 But it's not long before the witches find themselves at the centre of another adventure.
 When a magical book called The Karens offers to grant Fran the Fabulous Fairy's dearest wish, it seems too good to be true.
 And it is.
-Before you can say 'frogknuckles', Tiga and the gang are in a race against time - can they save Fran before she explodes in a large ball of glittery dust?”
+Before you can say 'frogknuckles', Tiga and the gang are in a race against time - can they save Fran before she explodes in a large ball of glittery dust?"*

 ## Picture books for older readers